 Phil and Teds Sub 4 review

-This is Phil and Teds only model designed specifically for runners, and it’s a great option.
-Although it appears to be a discontinued model now, it’s still available on their website for a significantly discounted price.Click here to check the price.
+This Phil and Teds running pram is their only model designed specifically for runners, and it’s a terrific option for keen, speedy runners who are focused on performance.
+Although it appears to be a discontinued model now, it’s still available on their website for a significantly discounted price.

 Mountain Buggy Urban Jungle review

 Lots and lots of running mums love this pram, and for good reason.
 It’s an easy-to-push, easy-to-use pram suitable for running on paved surfaces as well as for everyday use.
-It’s also offered at a competitive price point, so it’s hard to go past this option.Click here to check the price.
+It’s also offered at a competitive price point, so it’s hard to go past this option.

 Bumbleride Speed review

 You don’t see many of these running prams in action, but when you do, it’s hard not to be impressed.
-This is a lightweight option, which uses recycled PET bottles for the fabric – so you can run and be environmentally friendly at the same time.
+The Bumbleride Speed is a stylish, lightweight option, with some serious environmental credentials.
+For example it uses recycled PET bottles for the fabric – so you can run and be environmentally friendly at the same time.